Avinash22082001/E-commerce-Sales-Analysis/README.md

 E-Commerce

-Business Requirements
+### Business Requirements

-To find the Total Sales of all the orders over 12 months for each region and segment.
+1. To find the Total Sales of all the orders over 12 months for each region and segment.
-To analyse the product's Category-wise Profit and Sales and prepare a chart for the Sales and Profit Pattern for various months.
+2. To analyse the product's Category-wise Profit and Sales and prepare a chart for the Sales and Profit Pattern for various months.
-To determine the Top Paying customers so that special Premium discount can be offered to such clients.
+3. To determine the Top Paying customers so that special Premium discount can be offered to such clients.
-To find the Best Selling Products among the different segments To determine the YOY growth for multiple Key Metrics.
+4. To find the Best Selling Products among the different segments
-Installation of the Project

-Download the workbook named as 'Ecommerce Sales Analysis' 'Data' Sheet represents the combined data of all the orders of all regions,customers,sales,countries.
-'Dashboard' Sheet represents the main dynamic dashboard of the application with 6interactive charts, 5 KPIs and filter for ship mode and region.
+5. To determine the YOY growth for multiple Key Metrics.

-Learnings
+### Learnings

 Dashboard Development
 Calculated Field